NEWS & UPDATES

 While the Comprehensive Engineering Study will guide us as to what the actual costs will be, we have a level of confidence through preliminary engineering work already completed that it will be in the range of $6-8 Million.
 A number of unknown variables still exist that could impact cost (increase or decrease).
 In order to identify, understand and accurately obtain these “unknowns” we must proceed with the study.
 The Study is crucial and comprehensive – we don’t want any “surprises” after work begins.

 Following completion of the study, MLNDA will then have an accurate capital improvement cost in order to move forward with developing a solution for financing.
-This will include an agreement with the city for an annual contribution, potential revenue streams from hydroelectricity and recreational development at Nolte Island, State and Federal funding through grants, and property taxes from the District.
+This will include potential revenue streams from hydroelectricity and the possibility of recreational development at Nolte Island, State and Federal funding through grants, and property taxes from the District.
 So, it is not just working out the variables from the engineering side, but also the financing side, to truly understand what the tax rate will be.
 MLNDA would not be moving forward if we didn’t think we had a solution that the large majority of property owners would support (all Board Directors are property owners themselves).
 As highlighted in the meeting, MLNDA is committed to providing the facts to membership, and it will be up to membership to decide if we move forward with forming a District.
 What MLNDA’s Board is asking is to let us work to provide the most accurate information possible in order for membership to make a proper decision.

 What are the costs for this initial phase and WCID creation?
 We need $180,000 to get the point that we can return to membership with exact facts on the technical requirements and financial obligations that property owners would incur through taxes.
 This includes the following Professional Services: